-Tests if a dates object preceds another dates object or is equal to this object.
+Tests if a dates object preceeds another dates object or is equal to this object.
 For instance, $1950Q1 \le 1950Q3$ returns true.
-If the compared objects have both n>1 elements, the le operator returns a column vector, n by 1, of zeros and ones.
+If the compared objects have both n>1 elements, the le operator returns a column vector, n by 1, of logicals.